Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

 Now, if we have access to algorithms whose space complexity is linear in the branching size measure, given a $\kappa' n$ effective quantum computer size -- now, relative to the branching size, meaning we can handle instances with $\kappa'n$ branchings --, if the trees are uniformly dense at branching level $\eta n$, with $\eta n \leq \kappa' n$, we can run the quantum subroutines on exponentially sized subtrees and a similar analysis holds.
 But this time, Grover's approach yields speed-ups whenever $\nicefrac{br}2 < \lambda$.

-Although these results are seemingly very similar, the latter setting allows us to in general, start search much earlier as $br\leq n$, and indeed, it can be much smaller.
+Although these results seem very similar, in general the latter setting allows us to start search much earlier as $br\leq n$, and indeed, it can be much smaller.
 Furthermore, in some cases, the distribution of branch cuts is not (guaranteed to be) uniform with respect to the natural size $n$, which prevents naive algorithms to be successful.

-{In the next sections, we provide examples of both cases: \begin{itemize} \item an example where the effective size $n$ plays a role, in the context of $k$-SAT formulas for large $k$ and uniform trees, with speed-ups obtained via Grover-based search ($\lambda > \nicefrac 12$) and backtracking (Section~\ref{sub:seth}); \item an example where the number of maximal branches $br$ plays a role, with speed-ups the branching number measure (Section~\ref{sub:ppsz}). \end{itemize} } Additionally, we provide in Appendix~\ref{app:eppstein} an example where backtracking provably provides better hybrid performances than Grover (essentially, because the trees are dense, allowing speed-up, but not maximally dense, so backtracking is better) for the Hamiltonian cycle problem, building on prior work~\cite{dnq-eppstein}.
+{In the next sections, we provide examples of both cases: \begin{itemize} \item an example where the effective size $n$ plays a role, in the context of $k$-SAT formulas for large $k$ and uniform trees, with speed-ups obtained via Grover-based search ($\lambda > \nicefrac 12$) and backtracking (Section~\ref{sub:seth}); \item an example where the number of maximal branches $br$ plays a role, with speed-ups that depend only on the branching number measure (Section~\ref{sub:ppsz}). \end{itemize} } We provide in Appendix~\ref{app:eppstein} an example where backtracking provably provides better hybrid performances than Grover for the Hamiltonian cycle problem, building on prior work~\cite{dnq-eppstein}.